Cadia gold mine

 The EPA sought expressions of interest from community members interested in having a smart sensor, also known as a PurpleAir monitor, installed on their property as part of our broader monitoring program.
 Expressions of interest for smart sensors have now closed.

-We have deployed 35 smart sensor air monitors at properties in the Cadia Valley for community-based air monitoring.
+We deployed 36 smart sensor air monitors at properties in the local area for community-based air monitoring.

 Smart sensors measure airborne particulate matter (PM).
-Particulate matter describes solid particles suspended in air, including dust, smoke, pollen, and other organic and inorganic particles.
+PM describes solid particles suspended in air, including dust, smoke, pollen, and other organic and inorganic particles.

-More information about the smart sensors, including how to use the PurpleAir map, is available on the Department of Planning and Environment website
+More information about the smart sensors, including how to use the PurpleAir map, is available on the Environment and Heritage website

-The EPA is also installing a comprehensive network of high-volume air samplers in the Cadia Valley, and these will provide scientifically robust insights into air quality.
+The EPA has installed a comprehensive network of high-volume air samplers and multi-channel DustTraks in the area surrounding the Cadia mine.
+These provide scientifically robust insights into air quality.

 Continuous monitoring of other air pollutants

-More information about this program is available on the Department of Planning and Environment website.
+Information about this program is available on the Air Quality NSW website.

 All samples were analysed for lead, copper, cadmium, arsenic, nickel, zinc and selenium.
 We compared the results of the soil monitoring to the national health-based levels for public open space and residential land with accessible gardens and to soil metal concentrations prior to commencement of the operation of the Cadia gold mine.